-6 Host Institution
+7 Host Institution

-A HRB Host Institution is a research-performing organisation that is approved by the HRB for the purpose of receiving and administering HRB grant funding and is responsible for compliance with all general and specific terms and conditions of awards.
-HRB Host Institution status is a requirement to submit an application under all of the HRB's award schemes.
-The Host Institution for the award is normally that of the Lead Applicant Researcher but it may be another organisation/institution designated by the research team, where it is clearly justified.
-To be eligible to apply for funding, an Institution must be an approved HRB Host Institution no later than two calendar months before the closing date of a call.
-A list of currently approved HRB Host Institutions and information on the application process for research-performing organisations to be approved as HRB Host Institutions can be found on the HRB website21.
+A HRB Host Institution is a research-performing organisation approved by the HRB for the purpose of receiving and administering HRB grant funding and is responsible for compliance with all general and specific terms and conditions of grants.
+HRB Host Institution status is a requirement to submit an application under all HRB grant schemes.
+The Host Institution for the grant is normally that of the

+Lead Applicant but it may be another organisation/institution designated by the research team, where it is clearly justified.
+In order to be eligible to apply for funding, an Institution must be an approved HRB Host Institution no later than two calendar months before the closing date of a call.
+A list of currently approved HRB Host Institutions and information on the application process for research performing organisations to be approved as HRB Host Institutions can be found on the HRB website.